 - 1 cup clover honey

-- 3 tbsp. lemon juice, from half a lemon
+- 3 tablespoons lemon juice, from half a lemon (save the other half)

 - 3 sprigs fresh thyme